BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

 1. OnStar login: username, password, PIN, [TOTP Key (Please click link for instructions)](https://github.com/BigThunderSR/OnStarJS?tab=readme-ov-file#new-requirement-as-of-2024-11-19)
 1. Your vehicle's VIN which is easily found in the monthly OnStar diagnostic emails, in your OnStar account or in the official OnStar apps
 1. MQTT server information: hostname, username, password

+The default data refresh interval is 30 minutes and can be overridden with `ONSTAR_REFRESH` with values in milliseconds.

+**Recall Checking:** Vehicle recall information is automatically checked on startup and every 7 days by default.
+This can be configured with `ONSTAR_RECALL_REFRESH` (in milliseconds).
+Recalls can also be checked manually via the "Get Vehicle Recall Info" button in Home Assistant.

+**Vehicle Image:** Your vehicle's photo from the manufacturer is automatically downloaded, cached, and published to Home Assistant as an image entity on application startup.
+The image is base64-encoded for offline viewing and persists even if the manufacturer's URL changes.

+**EV Charging Metrics:** For electric vehicles, detailed charging metrics are available on-demand via the "Get EV Charging Metrics" button in Home Assistant.
+This creates 10 specialized sensors including target charge level, battery capacity, trip consumption, charge mode, charge location status, and discharge settings.
+See Documentation page within the add-on for full sensor details.

 > **NOTE**: Please review [this page](https://github.com/BigThunderSR/homeassistant-addons-onstar2mqtt/discussions/1134) if you do not know how to create directories in Home Assistant